developer-tools

 Google Finally Gets It: Developer Knowledge API + MCP Server Stops AI From Making Up API Calls

-Google just launched the Developer Knowledge API and an official MCP Server (Public Preview) that lets AI coding tools query the latest Google docs—Firebase, Android, Google Cloud, Chrome, you name it.
-No more debugging AI-generated code that uses APIs from three versions ago or functions that literally don't exist.
+Google launched the Developer Knowledge API and an official MCP Server (Public Preview), letting AI coding tools query current Firebase, Android, Google Cloud, and Chrome docs instead of inventing APIs from three versions ago.

 HBR Study: AI Doesn't Reduce Your Work — It Makes You Work Harder Until You Burn Out